PRESIDENT BUYS ONE BITCOIN PER DAY

 Which country could have boasted of having had an exceptional financial year under such conditions?
 However, despite the slump, it seems that the Salvador shows promising figures for its economy.
 And it seems that Bitcoin has something to do with it….

-In the words of the President of El Salvador, “in 2021, our GDP increased by 10,3%, tourism revenue increased by 52%, employment increased by 7%, new businesses increased by 12%, exports increased by 17%, energy production increased by 19%, energy exports increased by 3%, and internal revenues increased. up 291%, all without increasing taxes.
-And this year, the crime and murder rate is down 37%.”
+In the words of the President of El Salvador, "in 2021, our GDP grew by 10,3%, tourism revenues grew by 52%, employment grew by 7%, new businesses grew by 12%, exports grew by 17%, energy production grew by 19%, energy exports grew by 3%, and internal revenues grew by 291%, all without increasing taxes.
+And this year, the crime and murder rate fell by 37%."

 Of course, even if certain figures seem difficult to really measure, such as the drop in crime, it would seem that overall, the results are positive.